wanjas/jetbrains-eslint-killer/README.md

 ## The solution

 This scripts monitors memory consumption of eslint processes and kills them when they exceed `max-memory` down to `optimal-process-count`.
+Oldest inactive processes are killed first.

 ## Disclaimer